twhite96/gatsby-dev-research/1 - Web Dev/Interviewing for Frontend Engineers.md

   - try to use a let variable before declaration get a Reference Error
 - const cannot be updated or re-declared
 - const object cannot be updated
-  - properties of objects can be updatedconst object as this:
+  - properties of objects can be updated const object as this:
   - cannot do this:

 ```js